paceaux/McSandy/README.md

  * License: Copyright 2014 Frank M. Taylor.
 All Rights Reserved
  * Prerequisites: IE10+, other modern browsers that support CSS flexbox and blob urls

+## Features ##
+ + McSandy lets you edit HTML, CSS, and JavaScript and get a live preview
+ + McSandy let you save your work into local storage
+ + Your project gets a hashable url, so you can bookmark it: `mcsandy.html#myawesomeproject`
+ + You can export your work into an HTML file
+ + You can drag HTML, CSS, or JavaScript files into the edit fields
+ + McSandy knows when you have an internet connection and uses any external libraries appropriately

+### What are the technologies that McSandy uses? ###
+McSandy is an HTML5 application.
+It's using Vanilla JavaScript, but it makes use of three API's in particular
+ + localStorage (for storing data)
+ + `online` (for showing whether you have internet)
+ + Blob URLs (for doing the live-preview in an iframe)
+ + fileReader for reading and generating files
+ + drag and drop (for dropping files into your edit areas)
+ + [Eli Grey](http://eligrey.com/blog/post/saving-generated-files-on-the-client-side)'s [filesaver.js](https://github.com/eligrey/FileSaver.js) is used for the export, until a McSandy-specific solution is developed.

+McSandy also uses the Flexbox module for its layout.
+Flexbox is supported in IE10+

 ## FAQs ##
 ###What's an SFA? ###

 An SFA is a Single File Application.
 This means the entire application functions in a single file - no installation, extra files, or internet, is required to use it.
 Once you've downloaded McSandy (mcsandy.html), that's all you need.

-### What can I do with McSandy? ###
-McSandy lets you edit HTML, CSS and JavaScript with a live preview.
-Every time you keyup in the HTML or CSS fields, live preview will be updated.
-When you `tab` away from the JavaScript field, that will also run it.
-At any time, you can use `ctrl` + `r` to preview your project.

-### Can I save my work? ###
+### How can I save my work? ###
-Of course you can!
 McSandy uses `localstorage` to save your projects.
-You can save and delete any of your projects by clicking on the save button at the bottom, or with `ctrl` + `s`.
+You can save and delete any of your projects by clicking on the save button at the bottom, or by using the keyboard command `ctrl + s`

-### Can I add external files? ###
-McSandy gives you the option to load JavaScript libraries from Google's CDN.
-In the future, you'll be able to add your own JS Libraries, too.

 ### How can I get my work back? ###
 At the bottom of McSandy, there's a select box where you can retrieve your old projects.
 Select the project and just click the `load` button.